dbobb220/dodgeball_aca_assignment/README.md

 *Step 2:*
 - create logic that removes a player from the player list assigns a player to a team based on the button that is clicked in the DOM
 - create constructors and values for `color` and `mascot` that gets added to the player based on which team they go to
+- add individual to respective team array, and move them in the DOM

+*Step 3:*
+- create tests
+    - test that person gets player attribute
+    - test that player on red team has correct color and mascot
+    - test that player on blue team has correct color and mascot